tleonardi/bedparse/README.md

 chr1	67231845	67231852	ENST00000371007.6	0	-
 ```

-# Convert chromosome names
+### Convert chromosome names
 Convert chromosome names between UCSC and Ensembl formats.
 The conversion supports the hg38 assembly up to patch 11 and the mm10 assembly up to patch 4.
 By default patches are not converted (because the UCSC genome browser does not support them), but can be enabled using the -p flag.
-When the BED file contains a chromsome that is not recognised, by default the program stops and throws an error.
-Alternatively, unrecognised chrosomes can be suppressed (-s) or artificially set to 'NA' (-a).
+When the BED file contains a chromosome that is not recognised, by default the program stops and throws an error.
+Alternatively, unrecognised chromosomes can be suppressed (-s) or artificially set to 'NA' (-a).

 ```
 > cat transcripts.bed